spinnaker/spinnaker.github.io/guides/user/pipeline/managing-pipelines/index.md

 Each time you save your pipeline, the current version is added to revision history.
 You can use revision history to diff two versions of a pipeline or to restore an older version of a pipeline.

+> *Note*: minio and redis do not support version history.

 1. From the pipelines tab, click **Configure** to modify an existing pipeline.
   ![](images/select-configure.png)